jupyter-server/gateway_provisioners/docs/source/developers/custom-images.md

 ## Extending Existing Kernel Images

-A common form of customization occurs when the existing kernel image is serving the fundamentals but the user wishes it is extended with additional libraries to prevent the need of their imports within the Notebook interactions.
+A common form of customization occurs when the existing kernel image is serving the fundamentals but the user wishes to extend the image with additional libraries to prevent the need to import them within the Notebook interactions.
 Since the image already meets the [basic requirements](#requirements-for-custom-kernel-images), this is really just a matter of referencing the existing image in the `FROM` statement and installing additional libraries.
 Because the kernel images